 Precautions and Contraindications

-Pregnant ladies and persons having health conditions like hernias, lower back issues, spine issues, knee injury, and ailments should not practice this yoga pose.
+Pregnant ladies and persons having health conditions like hernias, lower back issues, spine issues, knee injuries, and ailments should not practice this yoga pose.
 Besides, persons having diarrhea should avoid this.

 Before practicing Abdominal Stretch, one should follow the below-mentioned yoga poses in the sequence.
 Yet this is only for Shankaprakshalana.